gkipkirui1/DSC_PT08P2_Phase_2_Project_Grp_1_Final/README.md

-# Recommendation(s)
+# Recommendations

-* We are recommending to the company to prioritize releasing more movies during the months of June, July and December.
+1. We are recommending to the company to prioritize releasing more movies during the months of June, July and December.
 December is the most profitable month and therefore aiming at this timeframe could maximize on box office revenue.

-* We recommend to the company to utilize lower budget or experimental films in months like January and September which have lower revenue to maintain a consistent presence.
+2. We recommend to the company to utilize lower budget or experimental films in months like January and September which have lower revenue to maintain a consistent presence.

-* We also recommend to the company to increase marketing efforts leading up to and during January and September to maximize opening-weekend success and overall revenue.
+3. We also recommend to the company to increase marketing efforts leading up to and during January and September to maximize opening-weekend success and overall revenue.

-* Release High-Potential Films in November-December as it shows strong performance in revenue.
+4. Release High-Potential Films in November-December as it shows strong performance in revenue.
 We would recommend to the company to release family-oriented films and holiday-themed movies during this timeframe.

-* The notable difference in ROI between high-budget and low-budget movies, where lower-budget films show a higher average ROI, indicates that investing in such films can be more profitable.
-Therefore, I recommend the company diversify its film portfolio by including more investments in lower-budget projects to enhance overall profitability and mitigate financial risk.
+5. We recommend the company diversify its film portfolio by including more investments in lower-budget projects to enhance overall profitability and mitigate financial risk.
 Allocating a portion of funds to smaller, strategically selected productions that offer high returns relative to their cost will support this goal.

-* There is a weak negative correlation between production budget and ROI, suggesting that increasing the budget does not necessarily lead to higher returns.
-Higher spending on production may not result in proportional profitability gains.
-Therefore, I recommend the company implement stricter budget controls and optimize resource allocation to focus spending on elements that enhance the film's appeal without unnecessarily inflating costs.
+6. We recommend the company implement stricter budget controls and optimize resource allocation to focus spending on elements that enhance the film's appeal without unnecessarily inflating costs.

-* Low-budget films, though smaller in scale, can achieve high ROIs when marketed effectively to their target audience.
-The notable ROI of low-budget movies underscores the opportunity to maximize profitability through strategic marketing.
-I recommend the company develop tailored marketing campaigns for lower-budget films, utilizing cost-effective promotional strategies to enhance revenue potential.
+7. We recommend the company develop tailored marketing campaigns for lower-budget films, utilizing cost-effective promotional strategies to enhance revenue potential.

-* We recommend to the company to consider producing shorter films for wider audience appeal while also investing in select, high-quality longer films that can captivate audiences and drive engagement.
+8. We recommend to the company to consider producing shorter films for wider audience appeal while also investing in select, high-quality longer films that can captivate audiences and drive engagement.

-* We recommend allocation of more resources to produce a mix of shorter, high-rating-friendly films and select longer, high-quality projects that will meet the expectations of more targeted audiences.
+9. We recommend allocation of more resources to produce a mix of shorter, high-rating-friendly films and select longer, high-quality projects that will meet the expectations of more targeted audiences.